Mar 20, 2021

 E520 with 14-42 Kits lens - ISO400, f3.5, 1/15 (Left=Cross Processed Kodak Elite 100, Right=Fuji Superia Xtra 800).

-My first Olympus DSLR was an E-410 with 14-42mm and 40-150mm kit lenses.
-My previous DSLR was a Canon 350D and a PowerShot G7 compact camera.
-I had good results with Canon.
-When I bought the Olympus E-410, I was surprised to see how well this tiny camera performs.
+My first Olympus DSLR was the E-410 and the 14-42mm and 40-150mm kit lenses.
+My first DSLR was a Canon 350D.
+I also had a Canon PowerShot G7 compact camera.
+I had good results from both.
+When I bought the Olympus E-410, I was surprised at how well this tiny Olympus performed.

-The image below was taken with my tripod and 3 bracketed images.
+The image below was created from 3 bracketed shots and my tripod.
 I created the HDR in Photoshop and the film profile with FilmPack 5.
-I added specific details below each image.
-Click on any image to see them in the Blogger Image Viewer.
+I added specific details applicable to each photo below each of the images.
+Click on any of the images to see a larger version in the Blogger Image Viewer.

 Olympus Pen F w 17mm f1.8 lens - ISO200, f5.6, 1/400 (Raw edited in PhotoLab 4 plus Fuji Provia 100F profile).